-This weekend, I attended my first Civil War reenactment of the year!
+This weekend, I attended one of my favorite Civil War reenactments.
 The three-day event was filled with dresses, tents, campfires, and soldiers.
-There were two mock battles fought and many drills performed.
-My brother even joined the Union army and marched into the battles this year!
-I was so pleased when he came out alive.
-(Just a note, no one was using real bullets, of course; just blanks.)
+There were two mock battles fought and a few drills.
+My brother joined the Union army this year.
+I was pleased when he came out of both battles alive.

 After the last battle, my sister and I were able to sneak down to the waterfront and snap a few photos.

-This is my new camp dress that I bought from one of the sutlers at the reenactment.
-Sadly, the first time I wore it, it was torn while getting out of a truck!
+This is a new camp dress that I bought from one of the sutlers at the reenactment.
+Sadly, the first time I wore it, it was torn while getting out of a truck.
 It’s only a minor rip and I can sew it up, so it’s not too bad.

 I found a stone that looked like a nugget of gold!
 It wasn’t, though.

 Meanwhile, another Confederate had parked just ahead, and when sighting our dismay, came to help.
 Seeing that more help had arrived, we thanked the first Confederate and he drove off on his long ride home.
-Now, the second Confederate was able to pull the belt free with my brother helping from beneath the truck, while my sister and I watched from the side.
+Now, the second Confederate was able to pull the belt free with my brother helping from beneath the truck, while my sister and I watched from other side.
 This task was completed.
-Now, the next question: could the truck be driven the long ride home with half of the fan belt?
-Probably not.
+Now, the next question: could the truck be driven the long ride home with half a fan belt?
+I think not.
 As we discussed this, two more Confederates pulled up and asked if they could help!
 They helpfully told us of four auto stores nearby, and offered directions to them.
-After a game plan had been settled, we thanked all the Confederates and we dispersed on our own separate ways.
+After a plan had been settled upon, we thanked all the Confederates and we dispersed on our own separate ways.
 It had been a joyful reunion between both strangers and “enemies” – Yankees and Rebels.
-It was surprising to realize that four Confederate soldiers would be so gracious as to help a Union clad solider when just hours before, they were in battle against each other!
-It proves that there are good people in the world, and found in the most unusual circumstances, too!
+It was good to know that four Confederate soldiers would be so gracious as to help a Northern solider and his sisters, when just hours before, they were in battle against each other.

 So, to carry on with the story, we had to drive to several mechanical stores until we found someone willing to help us so near to closing time.
 Once our truck was accepted (I sound like we were trying to get it into college!) and was pulled into our last resort garage, we were asked to wait while the mechanics replaced the belt.
-Then we realized that the snack we had bought in the first place was now five feet high on the car lifter thing in the garage!
+Then we realized that the snacks we had bought in the first place were now five feet high on the car lifter thing in the garage.
 We had spotted a Wendy’s down the block earlier and decided that some of us could eat there.
-We assembled a parade and marched down the busy street in fashion!
+We assembled a parade and marched down the busy street in fashion.
 We received many a strange look once inside, but smiled and had a grand old time.
-Soon the truck was fixed and we headed home with a new experience to keep under our hats!
+Soon the truck was fixed and we headed home with a new experience to keep under our hats.

 dress // sulter tent